fayomihorace/technical-writting/build-a-netflix-clone-with-django-part1/article.md

 We won't explain all the files and folders that are newly created under `netflix` app folder now.
 Let's just explain `views.py` and `models.py`:
 - **views.py**: it is the file that will contain our views described at the top.
 Each view is a class, and we will cover them in deep later in the course.
 - **models.py**: It's the file that contains our models.
 As described above, in Django our database is represented by Django classes.

+## Design our database
+We have created our project and added our main app.
+Now let's design our database according to our features.
+Remember, each model is a python class and inherits from the internal Django class `django.db.models.Model`.

+- Open the `models.py` file that is inside `netflix` directory.

+- We have users that will register and watch movies.
+By default, Django have what we call `contribs` which are pre-made modules to ease our work.
+From those contribs we have a default `User` model.
+You can customize the default Django `User` model as described [here](https://docs.djangoproject.com/en/4.0/topics/auth/customizing/).
+But, in this tutorial, we will just use the default one.